yzhlinscau/AAfun/README.md

 # AAfun manual
 ASReml-R Added functions

 ##### Attension: AAfun is now available and works for ASReml-R V3.0 or ASReml-R V4.1.
 The online version AAfun is only for ASReml-R V3.0.
-The new version AAfun4 works for ASReml-R V4.1, but not supplied online.
-AAfun4 is not free any more, user should pay RMB $300 or US $30 for it.
-If readers feel interesting in AAfun4, you can send email to me (yzhlinscau@163.com).
+The new version AAfun4 works for ASReml-R V4.1, but not supplied online any more because of my not paying the fee for ASreml.

 ## About AAfun